-Having an organic (non-paid) social media marketing strategy is an essential part of your pest control marketing plan.
+Having an organic (non-paid) social media marketing strategy is an essential part of your Contractor marketing plan.
 It can help with brand awareness, website traffic, SEO, and lead generation.

 However, it can also be leveraged as an effective advertising platform.
 In this blog, we’ll dive deep into how you can leverage social media and advertise to your target audience.

 Social media advertising is a form of digital advertising that serves paid ads to your target audience using social media platforms like Facebook, Twitter, Instagram, LinkedIn, and Pinterest.
 This practice can help you reach your target audience, promote your brand, and inspire sales through social channels that customers frequently use.

 Social media advertising introduces your brand to potential customers in a targeted way.
 You want to ensure that you’re focusing on customers interested in your brand and/or could benefit most from your services.
 And, in these cases, you don’t want to waste your time or money advertising to those people who don’t want or need what you’re offering.
 Social media cuts through that and allows you to target who you want to talk to directly.

 Social media has been shown to increase brand recognition and credibility.
 When potential customers become familiar with your brand, they are more likely to use you themselves and recommend you to their friends or family.
 Leveraging paid-social media is an essential step in increasing your brand reach.

 Developing a loyal clientele base can help your company thrive.
 Advertising on social media is one way to create loyal customers because it allows customers to find you where they’re most comfortable and to express their views and feelings about the products/services offered.
 Companies have started offering customer service through social media and have seen a rise in customer satisfaction levels.
 Use this to your advantage!